oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Concepts/what-is-a-reverse-proxy.md

 ## A typical example of a Load Balancing scenario with Yarp

 Another example of a Reverse Proxy is Microsofts YARP (Yet Another Reverse Proxy).
-It works similarly to an Ingress controller: You define a route, and you tell it where to forward the traffic to:
+It works similarly to an Ingress controller: You define a route and you tell YARP where to forward the traffic to:

 ```json
 {